‘Just why the hell am I doing this?’

 It’s a question many a writer has asked / screamed at* themselves as the rejections from literary agents pile up, without so much as a longlisting in that competition that cost 20 quid. (*delete as applicable.)

 Yep, rejection abounds when you’re a writer – and it’s always a gut-pummelling moment.
 To help weather the blows, I started this blog.
 There are posts about how to write, what not to write, and lots of thoughts on how to find a literary agent for your novel.
-It took me quite a while, but my hard graft finally paid off this year and I’m now represented by Rowan Lawton of Furniss Lawton.
+It took me quite a while, but my hard graft finally paid off last year and I’m now represented by Rowan Lawton of Furniss Lawton.

 So don’t give up.
 Please.
 Just #KeepWriting.
 And if you need some inspiration, pull up a chair and take a look around.
 I’d love to hear what you think.